martinkearn/Content/Blogs/AI Services Workshop - Get Setup.md

   - Events
 ---

-# AI Services Workshop - Get Setup

-If you are attending our AI Services Workshop, you'll need to get a few bits of software on your laptop in order to take part in the labs.
+.If you are attending our AI Services Workshop, you'll need to get a few bits of software on your laptop in order to take part in the labs.

 You've probably got most of this stuff already but worth double checking.